SWIC-177/js-first-blood-RukasPukas/README.md

 Seems like a much more straight-forward approach.

 > [!NOTE]
 > I also came across some errors in my code when running it that did not appear while writing the code.
-I wonder if this is the "flexibility" they book was referring to.
+I wonder if this is the "flexibility" the book was referring to.

 Overall I am enjoying this quite a bit.
 I even had everything work properly with cloning the repo, npm install, and pushing the work on the first attempt which was a relief. :smiling_face_with_tear: